-• Ireland became one of the group's core markets, alongside Belgium, Czech Republic, Bulgaria, Slovakia and Hungary.
-As a consequence, KBC Bank Ireland will strive to achieve at least 10% market share in retail and micro SME segments and will plan to develop bank-insurance similar to other core markets of KBC Group.
-KBC Group will pursue a fully-fledged sustainable growth strategy based on implementation of a 'Digital First' customer-centric strategy.
-KBC Bank Ireland will accelerate its efforts and investments in expertise and resources to evolve fully into a digital-first customer-centric bank, while continuing to carefully and efficiently manage its legacy portfolio for maximum recovery.
-The bank will facilitate 'always-on 24/7 accessibility' in terms of distribution and service.
-The bank will continue to attract retail and micro SME customers.
+- Ireland has become one of the Group's core markets, alongside Belgium, Czech Republic, Bulgaria, the Slovak Republic and Hungary.
+As a consequence, KBC Bank Ireland plc will strive to achieve at least a market share of 10% in retail and micro SME segments and will plan to develop bank-insurance similar to other core markets of the Group.
+KBC Group will pursue a fully-fledged sustainable growth strategy based on the implementation of a 'Digital First' customer-centric strategy.
+KBC Bank Ireland plc will accelerate its efforts and investments in expertise and resources to evolve fully into a digital-first customer-centric bank, while continuing to carefully and efficiently manage its legacy portfolio.
+KBC Ireland will facilitate 'always-on 24/7 accessibility' in terms of distribution and service.
+The Group will further continue to attract retail and micro SME customers.
 The banking product offering will include day-to-day banking services, as well as access to credit and savings and investments.
-Recognising ever changing consumer trends the bank will cater also for the new emerging digital savvy consumer in the future.
-Insurance products (life and non-life) will continue to be offered through partnerships and collaboration.
-To digitalise and innovate faster, KBC Bank Ireland will intensify its collaboration with KBC Group entities and leverage proven innovations and learnings from other KBC core markets.
-KBC Bank Ireland also has a unique business model with its integrated distribution model (with online and mobile supported by a contact centre and physical hubs), from which other KBC Group core countries can learn.
-Moreover, the bank's new core banking system with an open architecture will allow KBC Bank Ireland to tap into opportunities offered by the fintech community and provide services from and to other market players, thus broadening the value proposition to its own customers and playing a frontrunner role for KBC Group.
+Recognising ever changing consumer trends, it will also cater for the new emerging digital savvy consumer in the future.
+Insurance products (life and non-life) are offered through partnerships and collaboration.
+KBC Bank Ireland plc will continue to cultivate its current relationships with insurance product providers.
+To digitalise and innovate faster, KBC Bank Ireland plc will intensify its collaboration with other Group entities and leverage proven innovations and learnings from other core markets of the Group.
+KBC Bank Ireland plc also has a unique business model with its integrated distribution model (with online and mobile supported by a contact centre and physical hubs), which can be an example for other Group core countries.
+Through its integrated distribution business model, KBC Bank Ireland plc will be given the support to innovate.
+Moreover, the Group's new core banking system with an open architecture will allow KBC Bank Ireland plc to tap into opportunities offered by the fintech community and provide services from and to other market players, thus broadening the value proposition to its own customers and playing a frontrunner role for the Group. - Sustainability is embedded in the strategy of KBC Group.
+This primarily means the ability to live up to the expectations of all stakeholders and to meet obligations, not just today but also in the future.
+KBC Group's sustainability strategy has three cornerstones: - enhancing the positive impact on society; - limiting the negative impact KBC Group might have; and - encouraging responsible behaviour on the part of all employees. - KBC Group's summarises its strategy as follows: KBC Group's strategy rests on four principles: - it places its clients at the centre of everything it does; - it looks to offer its clients a unique bank-insurance experience; - it focuses on KBC Group's long-term development and aims to achieve sustainable and profitable growth; - it meets its responsibility to society and local economies; and - it implements its strategy within a strict risk, capital and liquidity management framework.